DataBooth/horse-logic/src/README_data_logging.md

 ### Data logging

+Two components:
-Two components - Per session per horse (whole session of x trials/sequences)
+- Per session per horse (whole session of $N_{\text{TRIAL}}$ trials/sequences).

-Per trial/sequence within a session.
-In the code, a trial is called a sequence, but could change it to a trial to make it less confusing.
+- Per trial/sequence within a session.

+*In the code, a trial is called a sequence, but could change it to a trial to make it less confusing.*

-Events to log: Bulleted items indicate a logging event.
+Events to log: Bulleted items below indicate logging events.

 Start time of code execution (commencement of a session)